Suryakant03/CML_AMP_Fine_Tuning_With_Streamlit_Prototype/README.md

 ## High Level Feature

-* Import datasets, models, model PEFT adapters, and other components into the Application's UI for easy tracking of project resources
+* Import datasets, models, model PEFT adapters, and other components into the Application's UI for easy tracking of project resources.
-* Design training prompt and inference prompt templates to be used to augment datasets for training, inference, and evaluation purposes
+* Design training prompt and inference prompt templates to be used to augment datasets for training, inference, and evaluation purposes.
-* Launch fine tuning jobs and MLFlow evaluation jobs directly from the UI, which in turn kicks off appropriate CML Workloads
+* Launch fine tuning jobs and MLFlow evaluation jobs directly from the UI, which in turn kicks off appropriate CML Workloads.
-* Locally compare generation results between different PEFT adapters for a given base model
+* Locally compare generation results between different PEFT adapters for a given base model.